 Eastern Arizona College is an Arizona Department of Health Services, Bureau of Emergency Medical Services and Trauma training center.
 Our accredited and nationally approved programs, which include associate degrees and certificates, offer courses that meet or exceed the National Emergency Medical Services Education Standards.
-Our courses prepare students to sit for the National Registry of Emergency Medical Technician (NREMT) certification exams, leading to both national and state certification as an EMT, AEMT, or Paramedic.
-Our EMS Certification programs are limited to 24 students per cohort and require prior admission.
+Our courses prepare students to sit for the National Registry of Emergency Medical Technician (NREMT) certification exams, leading to both national and state certification as an Emergency Medical Technician (EMT), Advanced EMT, or Paramedic.
+Our Emergency Medical Services Certification programs are limited to 24 students per cohort and require prior admission.

 This entry level course teaches students to assess patients, provide life-saving interventions, and manage both medical and trauma emergencies.
 Instruction combines classroom learning with hands-on skills and simulations to build confidence in emergency care.
 Upon completion, students are eligible to take the National Registry EMT exam for certification at the state and national level.

-The Eastern Arizona College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The EA Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions.

 Commission on Accreditation of Allied Health Education Programs